Biosafety Cabinets: good practices#

 UV lights#

 Some of the biosafety cabinets are equipped with UV lights.
 You may want to turn them on or to ask to install UV lights on your cabinet.
-Please note that we do not recommend the usage of UV lights in biosafety cabinet.
-The efficiency of UV lights in Biosafety cabinet is very limited.
+Please note that we do not recommend the usage of UV lights in biosafety cabinets.
+The efficiency of UV lights in a Biosafety cabinet is very limited.
 Everything in the shadow of a tips box, pipette holder,… will not receive any photon from the UV.
 The surfaces below the worktop of the biosafety cabinet are also in the shadow.

 Among the additional reasons why we do not recommend UV lights: